Dermot Mulroney: 1997–present

 Several of his lead performances have been in romantic comedy films.
 Mulroney has appeared in many films, including as the male lead in My Best Friend's Wedding alongside Julia Roberts and Cameron Diaz.
-In 1993 Mulroney played "J.P", the boyfriend of star "Maggie" (played by Bridget Fonda) in Point of No Return.
+In 1993, Mulroney played "J.P", the boyfriend of star "Maggie" (played by Bridget Fonda) in Point of No Return.
 Mulroney also played the love interest of Madeleine Stowe in the western Bad Girls.
-In 2005, he played a male escort alongside Debra Messing in The Wedding Date, and co-starred in the ensemble film The Family Stone, with Sarah Jessica Parker.
+In 2005, he played Nick Mercer, a male escort alongside Debra Messing in The Wedding Date and co-starred in the ensemble film The Family Stone, with Sarah Jessica Parker.
 He was also in the film Abduction (2011) as Martin Price.

 In 2003, Mulroney played Gavin Mitchell on the TV series Friends.
 He appeared in three episodes of the ninth season, his character briefly dating Rachel.
 This would mark Mulroney's last on-screen appearance on television for a number of years, later revealing in a May 2007 interview that he had turned down TV series roles in favor of film.
 In 2007, Mulroney appeared in the fifth season of The Batman as Green Lantern / Hal Jordan.
+In 2011, he directed the feature film Love, Wedding, Marriage.

-In 1993, he wrote the song "Someone Else's Used Guitar" for Peter Bogdanovich's The Thing Called Love, in which he also starred.
-Mulroney also had a cameo in the Joaquin Phoenix–directed video "Tired of Being Sorry" for Balthazar Getty's band Ringside.
 In 2012, Mulroney played the love interest of Zooey Deschanel, Russell, in the Fox series New Girl.
 In 2013, he played the title starring role in the psychotronic horror film The Rambler, which premiered at the 2013 Sundance Film Festival.
 He also starred alongside Lin Shaye, Angus Sampson, and Stefanie Scott in the 2015 horror sequel Insidious: Chapter 3.
 He is the narrator of Legends & Lies (2015-2016) executive produced by Bill O'Reilly for Fox News Channel.
 He also appeared in the hit Showtime series Shameless as Sean, a recovering drug addict who runs a restaurant.
+In 2023, Mulroney starred in the sixth installment of the Scream franchise and starred in the Marvel Cinematic Universe television series Secret Invasion.